Back to Blog

 I was skeptical at first.
 "How do I know the AI got it right?"

-So when I see "Submit CCA form by 18 March," I can tap it and see:
+So when I see "Transfer $45 grading fee," I can tap it and see:

 Why this matters: